 “You should ask Charlotte out for a date.”

 “I’m sure Charlotte could do much better than me,” said Steve.

 “She scares men away because she’s very independent.
 You’re not afraid of independent women, are you, Steve?”

 I pushed my empty plate away and got out my cigarettes.
 This was working out better than I could have expected.
 Working out better for me, anyway.

-Miss Rathbone came back carrying a flowered plastic pitcher of ice water and another Jetsons glass.
+Miss Rathbone came back carrying a flowered plastic pitcher of ice and presumably water and another Jetsons glass.

 (Click here for our next intallment.
 Turn to the right hand side of this page for up-to-date listings of links to other episodes of Arnold Schnabel’s Railroad Train to Heaven, as well as to many of his classic poems.)